moon-jam/CSES/README.md

 ## CSES Problem Set Progress Tracker

 This Python script, `progress-tracker.py`, is used to track the progress of solved problems in the [CSES Problem Set](https://cses.fi/problemset/).
+It also generates a markdown file for each problem set using the `generate_md.py` script.

 ### How it works